JEDDAH Municipality - Building A City

 IN ORDER TO ACHIEVE THESE STRATEGIC GOALS WE HAVE ENGAGED CONSULTANTS FROM OPM EXPERTS, LLC.
 YOU MAY BE ASKED TO SPEAK WITH THE CONSULTANTS IN THE NEAR FUTURE.
 PLEASE TREAT ANY MEETINGS WITH THE CONSULTANTS AS A PRIORITY.
 THIS IS A STRATEGIC ACTIVITY THAT IS DESIGNED TO HELP US ORCHESTRATE IMPROVEMENTS TO JEDDAH MUNICIPALITY AND ITS PARTNERS.
 THE RESULT OF THE IMMEDIATE EXERCISE WILL BE A REPORT AND AN IMPROVEMENT PLAN FROM OPM EXPERTS.
 AFTER WE HAVE APPROVED THE PLAN, IT WILL BE IMPLEMENTED.”

 OPM Experts, LLC was contracted through WorelyParsons and conducted a comprehensive assessment, investigating public safety, media pressure, corruption, resource constraints, the qualifications of personnel, contracting, design, construction, naming and numbering, maintenance, decision-making, and more.
-We identified strategic issues that had occurred well before the four service providers assumed their roles, and we analyzed the continuing impact of those issues by locating Saudi officials, gaining their confidence, and enrolling them to confide in us.
-In the middle of our assessment, we discovered that a higher level of government above the municipality was planning to restructure the organization, and OPM Experts was able to obtain copies of those plans, including the future state organization charts, before they were published, which helped our client prepare to navigate the changing landscape.
+We identified strategic issues and we analyzed the continuing impact of those issues by locating Saudi officials, gaining their confidence, and enrolling them to confide in us.
+In the middle of our assessment, we discovered that a higher level of government above the municipality was planning to restructure the organization, and OPM Experts was able to obtain copies of those plans, including the future state organization charts, before they were published, which helped both our Saudi client and our partners prepare to navigate the changing landscape.
 We wrote a detailed analysis and offered solutions, which WorleyParsons implemented.

 After the service providers completed their contracts, the United Nations Human Settlements Programme (UN-HABITAT) and Ministry of Municipal and Rural Affairs in the Kingdom of Saudi Arabia (MOMRA) jointly launched UN-HABITAT Saudi Arabia Programme to measure Jeddah’s urban prosperity and socio-economic development.
 Measured dimensions included 1) productivity, 2) infrastructure development, 3) quality of life, 4) equity and social inclusion, 5) environmental sustainability, and 6) urban governance and legislation.
 Across all of these dimensions, infrastructure development scored among the highest, second only to quality of life.
 Within infrastructure development, street infrastructure, which was one of the areas under WorleyParson’s purview, scored highest.
 As a testimony to past performance, Jeddah Municipality rehired WorleyParsons, who has re-engaged OPM Experts LLC to support a variety of endeavors.